shpml/fundamentals/10_chapter/08_lesson.md

 </html>
 ```

-Which will look like this when it is first loaded into the browser:
+When it is first loaded into the browser, it will look like this:

 ![](/assets/elkwebdesign/example_lesson_08.png)

 ### Accessing and Updating Content

-There are lots of properties and methods that allow us to read from or update the contents of a DOM node.
-Let's take a look at a couple now and then we'll expand upon these in the next lesson.
+There are many properties and methods that allow us to read from or update the contents of a DOM node.
+Let's take a look at a couple now, and then we'll expand on others in the next unit.

 ####**`innerHTML`**